 |Cemetery Superintendent — Bill Haynes

-Waterford owns and maintains three cemeteries — Elm Vale on Sweden Road in South Waterford, Pulpit Rock on Rt.
-118 in East Waterford and Bisbeetown on Bisbeetown Road.
+Waterford owns and maintains four cemeteries — Elm Vale on Sweden Road in South Waterford, Pulpit Rock on Rt.
+118 in East Waterford, Bisbeetown on Bisbeetown Road and Woodlawn on Five Kezars Road.
 Plots are $300 each, which includes perpetual care.
-There is one private cemetery, Woodlawn, which is owned and managed by a private association.
 Waterford cemeteries have a "carry in-carry out" policy.
 Please take with you any artificial decorations, trash or debris.

 Click here to learn about Military Funeral Honors.
 Click here to learn about Family Burial Grounds

-Click here to learn about home burials • Home burial traditions coming back
+Click here to learn about home burials • News story: Home burial traditions coming back

 Elm Vale Cemetery